Deer Resistant Shrubs

 Flowers

-Wintercreeper offers moderate deer resistance along with evergreen coverage and adaptable growth, making it a useful choice in landscapes where browsing pressure is a concern.
+Wintercreeper provides adaptable evergreen coverage with foliage that is typically overlooked by deer, allowing it to maintain a dense, uniform appearance.
 Euonymus fortunei ‘Emerald Gaiety’ (shown here) is grown for its green leaves edged in white, forming a dense, low-growing mat or small shrub that provides consistent structure.
 Its leathery foliage and vigorous growth make it less appealing to deer while maintaining reliable groundcover or hedge form.

 Ideal for borders, slopes, or low hedges, these shrubs perform dependably with minimal damage from wildlife.
 Euonymus fortunei ‘Moonshadow’ adds a bold yellow center with green margins for strong contrast, while Euonymus fortunei ‘Emerald ’n’ Gold’ offers green leaves edged in gold that take on pink tones in cooler weather.
 Together, these selections provide year-round coverage, varied foliage color, and dependable performance in deer-resistant plantings.